ebresie/python4nb/README.md

 Once more development is more mature, expectations is a release will be available here and/or be published to the [Netbeans Plugin Portal]( https://plugins.netbeans.apache.org/).

 ## Available Features:
-- Python Colorization (via textmate gramer)
+- Python Colorization (via textmate grammar)
 - Auto completion leveraging the Python LSP
 - Python Hints/Tips leveraging the Python LSP